Hearing evaluations are an important first step in you hearing health journey.

 Through a hearing evaluation, our licensed hearing aid specialist will be able to determine if you or a loved one is facing hearing loss and be able to identify the type and degree of hearing loss.
 The hearing test results will help us determine a comprehensive treatment plan that best fits your lifestyle.

 So what should you expect from a hearing test?
 Generally, a hearing evaluation is a four-step process.
 An interview allows us to gauge your experience with hearing loss and gather any information that might reveal its cause.
 The examination helps us identify if hearing difficulty is caused by obstruction or damage to the ear canal or eardrum.
-Testing will allow us to pinpoint the specifics of your hearing loss through use of an audiogram.
+Evaluating will allow us to pinpoint the specifics of your hearing loss through use of an audiogram.
 Finally, if necessary, we will provide treatment solutions that benefit your degree of hearing loss.

 Hearing Aid Repair